top of page

 Meet Jenn

-your guide to mind-body healing
+your guide to holistic, trauma-informed psychotherapy

 Hi, I'm Jennifer O'Malley Pearlman.